pilotak/MeteoFunctions/README.md

 - Apparent temperature
 - Cloud height base
 - Relative pressure
+- Absolute humidity

 Let's add them to your project.
 You don't need any special sensors, it's just a math.
 Here is a class that do that for you.
-Supports both **Celsius** and **Fahrenheit**.
+Supports both **Celsius** and **Fahrenheit**, please navigate to full example.

 ## Example
 ```cpp